Have you ever been to a store, tried on a pair of jeans and just before you go to the checkout and pay, you change your mind and decide to leave?

 Remarketing emails should be relevant to one-to-one marketing.
 You need context, and each should be personal.
 Also, the signature should be clear with the correct contact details.

 Many shopping cart recovery emails under-perform because they look either like generic promotional emails or automated messages.
 We’ve created five tips to help you get started with your email remarketing strategy:

-3. Give highest priority in your remarketing emails to abandons: to remind the abandoned shopper what they almost purchased.
+3. Give the highest priority in your remarketing emails to abandons: to remind the abandoned shopper what they almost purchased.
 Provide a clear image of the product and support it with guest reviews within the email.

 4. Make your call to action prominent and link directly to the saved shopping cart.
 You want your abandoned shopper to see where to click within the email and that they arrive at the shopping cart checkout page.
 Do not send your shopper to your home page.
 Make it as easy as possible.
-SwiftERM email links go directly to each individual product.
+SwiftERM email links go directly to each product.

 Remarketing emails are something you can send out today